 St. Patrick’s Day inspires decorating with the color green.

-The color connection between the St. Patrick’s Day and the color green dates back to the 17th c to what some perceive as an association to the lush landscape of the Emerald Isle.
+Making the color connection between the St. Patrick’s Day and the color green dates back to the 17th c to what some perceive as an association to the lush landscape of the Emerald Isle.

 Beautiful French Room of green chair by Cecilia Rosslee